 Boston Art Commission

-Public comment on Presentations for Review, Public Testimony, and Commission Vote may be provided ahead of the hearing by email to email@example.com by 12pm (noon) on July, 13 2020.
+Public comment on Presentations for Review, Public Testimony, and Commission Vote may be provided ahead of the hearing by submitting written testimony online by 12 p.m. (noon) on October 12, 2020.
 You will also have the opportunity to submit comments during the meeting via the Zoom platform or by phone.
 If you require closed captioning you can make a request to firstname.lastname@example.org

 All times are subject to change